aaronparker/aaronparker.github.io/_posts/2007-05-05-deploying-office-2007-with-group-policy-startup-scripts.md

   - Group Policy
   - Office-2007
 ---
 In a previous post I discussed what you need to do to start [deploying Office 2007](http://www.stealthpuppy.com/blogs/travelling/archive/2007/04/12/office-2007-deployment-via-group-policy.aspx).
 In that post I referenced a page that Microsoft linked to, but have not actually posted ([Use Group Policy to Assign Startup Scripts for 2007 Office Deployment](http://technet2.microsoft.com/Office/en-us/library/a57c8446-b959-4025-a866-b690ddcaa66d1033.mspx)).
-So in this article I&#8217;ll go through a couple of ways you can use Group Policy startup scripts to deploy Office.
+So in this article I'll go through a couple of ways you can use Group Policy startup scripts to deploy Office.

 To get the most out of your Office 2007 deployment you will need to deploy using SETUP.EXE, not the MSI file.
 The reason for this is the changes Microsoft has made to Office 2007 setup there are no more transform files, instead customisation is achieved via Windows Installer patch files (.MSP).
 Using SETUP.EXE for deployment will automatically apply the patch file during installation.